mosip/documentation/docs/registration-client-home-page.md

 ### End of day processes

-* Pending Approval: The Supervisor has the exclusive authority to approve/reject packets.The supervisor is supposed to manually re-verify the registrations before uploading themto the server.
+* **Pending Approval**: The Supervisor has the exclusive authority to approve/reject packets.The supervisor is supposed to manually re-verify the registrations before uploading themto the server.
 This page enables them to perform this activity.

     **Steps to approve/reject packets**: